-On April 19, 1999, the first phase of the cleanup at Neal's Landfill began by CBS.
-A total of 41,747.5 tons (83,495,000 pounds) of PCB contaminated material greater than 500 ppm PCBs was excavated and shipped offsite to a landfill capable of accepting PCBs.
+On April 19, 1999, the first phase of the cleanup at Neal's Landfill was initiated by CBS.
+A total of 41,747.5 tons (83,495,000 pounds) of PCB contaminated material greater than 500 ppm PCBs was excavated and shipped off-site to a landfill capable of accepting PCBs.
 A total of 4,119 capacitors containing PCBs and weighing 484,624 pounds were excavated and shipped offsite to a commercial, permitted incinerator.
 Approximately 90,000 cubic yards of landfill material were consolidated to reduce the landfill size from 18 acres to 10 acres.
-Approximately 29,000 tires were excavated and shredded onsite and placed under the landfill cap.
+Approximately 29,000 tires were excavated and shredded on-site and placed under the landfill cap.

-Investigations have been completed to evaluate how to address PCB contaminate water and sediment.
-The operating spring water treatment plant treats 450 gallons per minute of PCB contaminated water, which is only a fraction of the total water flow during rain events.
+Investigations have been completed to evaluate how to address PCB-contaminated water and sediment.
+The operating spring water treatment plant treats 450 gallons per minute of PCB-contaminated water, which is only a fraction of the total water flow during rain events.
 During rain events, PCBs become flushed out of the geology and emerge from a series of springs near the landfill.
 The water that bypasses the water treatment plant contaminates sediment in Conard's Branch and Richland Creek.

 The evaluation of risk to both human and ecological receptors from the water bypassing the water treatment plant has been completed.
 Sediment sampling has also been completed in Conard's Branch and Richland Creek.
-A ROD Amendment for the groundwater and sediment operable units was signed on September 25, 2007 and includes the following:
+A ROD Amendment for the groundwater and sediment operable units was signed on September 25, 2007, and it requires the following:

-- Improvement of the spring water collection ssytem to capture PCB-contaminated groundwater seeps which currently bypass the current collection system.
+- Improvement of the spring water collection system to capture PCB-contaminated groundwater seeps which currently bypass the collection and treatment system.

-- Install a new effluent line farther downstream in Conard's Branch for discharging water treated by the wter treatment plant. this will prevent treated water from being collected by the new spring water collection system.
+- Install a new effluent line further downstream in Conard's Branch for discharging water treated by the water treatment plant.
+This will prevent treated water from being collected by the new spring water collection system.

 - Continue to operate the 450 gallons per minute (gpm) water treatment plant.

-- Implement a soil and sediment clenaup for in-stream sediments, bank soils and floodplain soils in Conard's Branch. the cleanup criteria is 1 parts per million on average for PCBs located in-stream sediments and bank soils and 5 ppm on average for floodplain soils.
-The improvements to the spring water collectionsystem for the 450 gallons per minute treatment plant and the sediment and soils cleanup are expected to reduce the PCB levels in fish tissue to acceptable levels within 10 years, based upon a fate and transport model.
+- Implement a soil and sediment cleanup for in-stream sediments, bank soils and floodplain soils in Conard's Branch.
+The cleanup criteria is 1 part per million, on average, for PCBs located within in-stream sediments and bank soils and 5 ppm, on average, for floodplain soils.
+The improvements to the spring water collection system are expected to reduce the PCB levels in fish tissue to acceptable levels within 10 years, based upon a fate and transport model.

-The EPA, State of Indiana, City of Bloomington, Monroe County and CBS Corporation have completed global settlement negotiations to implement the groundwater and sediment operable unit remedies at Neal's Landfill, Bennett's Dump, and Lemon Lane Landfill.
-The settlement also incudes the payment of EPA past costs and natural resource damages.
-The Consent Decree was entered by the Federal Court in Indianapolis on July 23, 2009 and design activities for the site remedy began immediately.
-Construction is expected to be completed in 2012.
+EPA, the State of Indiana, the City of Bloomington, Monroe County and CBS Corporation have completed global settlement negotiations to implement the groundwater and sediment operable unit remedies at Neal's Landfill, Bennett's Dump, and Lemon Lane Landfill.
+The settlement also includes the payment of EPA past costs and natural resource damages.
+The Consent Decree was entered by the Federal Court in Indianapolis on July 23, 2009, and design activities for the site remedy began immediately.

 ContactsRemedial Project Manager, U.S. EPA